 | 8/1991 - 1/1994: Network Administrator, Application Support

-Group Chief, Senior Enlisted Advisor, Staff Duty Officer.
-This
+Group Chief, Senior Enlisted Advisor, Staff Duty Officer at the

 picture is of me visiting the National Capitol, in the rotunda